ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 - Each mapping works only in a given Vim mode;
   this mode is specified in the `MODE` column using Vim's conventional single-letter abbreviations for mode names.
   For example, `ae <Plug>(vimtex-ae) xo` works in visual (`x`) and operator-pending (`o`) mode, while `tse <Plug>(vimtex-env-toggle-star) n` works in normal (`n`) mode.
-  For more information about map modes and key mappings, see the Vim documentation section `:help map-listing` and the [Vimscript article]({% link tutorials/vim-latex/vimscript.md %}) later in this series.
+  For more information about map modes and key mappings, see the Vim documentation section `:help map-listing` and the [Vim configuration article]({{< relref "/tutorials/vim-latex/vimscript" >}}) later in this series.

 The VimTeX documentation sections `COMMANDS` (accessed with `:help vimtex-commands`) and `MAP DEFINITIONS` (accessed with `:help vimtex-mappings`) list and explain the commands and mappings in the `RHS` of the above table.
 I recommend skimming through the table in `:help vimtex-default-mappings`, then referring to `:help vimtex-commands` or `:help vimtex-mappings` for more information about any mapping that catches your eye.